Keller Sisters and Lynch

 (courtesy of Bill McClure, Jr.)

-Why Keller Sisters?
+Why are the Lynch sisters named the Keller Sisters?

 Frank Lynch daughter Lynda Dowell writes with an explanation of how the Lynch sisters took the name "Keller Sisters":